 There is no such limitation on senior people that prohibits them from riding e-bikes.
 Riding e-bikes are in fact a great “panacea” for seniors as an optimum level of physical movement of limbs is involved.
 E-bikes help senior people to remain fit as it helps them burn excess cholesterol and keep them happy and motivated.

-Electric bikes are great machines which help riders to commute in an eco-friendly way.
+Electric bikes are great machines that help riders to commute in an eco-friendly way.

 Various laws have been enacted in various counties of the world governing the minimum age required to ride these bikes.
 The minimum age in most of the scenarios is as low as 14 years.
 In some cases, the minimum age is 16 years.

 The minimum age criterion is a direct function of motor wattage and maximum speed limit.
-While licensing, registration and insurance is exempted in most cases, as a precautionary measure most countries recommend wearing helmets while riding electric assisted bicycles.
+While licensing, registration, and insurance are exempted in most cases, as a precautionary measure most countries recommend wearing helmets while riding electric-assisted bicycles.

 Is a medical certificate required to ride an e-bike?

-Well, in most of the cases as long as the motor used is below 250 watts and maximum speed is capped at 25 km/hr; no medical certificate is needed officially.
+Well, in most cases as long as the motor used is below 250 watts and maximum speed is capped at 25 km/hr; no medical certificate is needed officially.